 Qualified Targeted Industry Tax Refunds are available for companies that create high-wage jobs in targeted high value-added industries.
 This incentive includes refunds on corporate income, sales, ad valorem, intangible personal property, insurance premium and certain other taxes.
 Pre-approved applicants who create jobs in Florida and meet the designated criteria can receive tax refunds of more than $10,000 per net new full-time equivalent job created.

-The joint city/county Target Business Program (TBP) seeks to incent businesses that locate in designated target areas for economic growth and development; that build environmentally sensitive project; that do business with other local businesses; and that practice good corporate citizenship all while ensuring a sound return on investment to the public.
+The Target Business Program (TBP) seeks to incent businesses that locate in designated target areas for economic growth and development; that build environmentally sensitive projects; that do business with other local businesses; and that practice good corporate citizenship all while ensuring a sound return on investment to the public.
 Funds awarded under this program may be used to reimburse (1) 100% of the cost of development fees and (2) a portion of the capital investment of the business project based on ad valorem taxes paid.
 The amount of funding would be based on a scoring system evaluated by a review committee with final approval.
-Read more about TBP here.

-Florida Flex (formerly known as Quick Response Training) is an employer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
-Reimbursable training expenses include: instructors’/trainers’ wages, curriculum development, and textbooks/manuals.
+Quick Response Training is an employer-driven training program designed to assist new value-added businesses and provide existing Florida businesses the necessary training for expansion.
+A state educational facility – community college, area technical center, school district or university – is available to assist with application and program development or delivery.
+The educational facility will also serve as fiscal agent for the project.
+The company may use in-house training, outside vendor training programs or the local educational entity to provide training.
+Reimbursable training expenses include: instructors’ and trainers’ wages, curriculum development, and textbooks/manuals.
 This program is customized, flexible, and responsive to individual company needs.

 The Incumbent Worker Training Program provides training to currently employed workers to keep Florida’s workforce competitive in a global economy and to retain existing businesses.
 The program is available to all Florida businesses that have been in operation for at least one year prior to application and require skills upgrade training for existing employees.